pay360/mobilesdk-demoapp-android/README.md

         .setTransaction(transaction);
 ```

+To authorise a payment call setDeferred(true) on the transaction.

-The card holder address can also optionally be created and passed into the request, create an instance of BillingAddress, call the setter methods and pass to the PaymentRequest.
+The card holder address, financial services data and customer details can also optionally be created and set on the request.

 Your activity will need to implement the PaymentManager.MakePaymentCallback interface.

 Validate the payment details handling the PaymentValidationException